Anplus/metasonic/README.md

 ## Anchor Depoyment
 Our localization scenarios are evaluated in the following three rooms: a 3.5 m × 4 m small room, a 2 m × 14 m lobby, and a 5 m × 12 m large room.
 Four anchors are deployed in each scene.
 The deployment of anchors is as follows.
 The anchors's depolyment is as follows.
 ![Scenario](./img/scene.png)

+## Demo
+The video demonstrates a scenario where four anchors are deployed in the environment.
+As the robot moves, the spectrograms of the four anchors, as perceived by the robot, dynamically change with variations in position.